afonzeca/arun/README.md

 In other words...

 1) You need to create a class called "DOMAINNAME"Domain as convention and you must extend DomainCommand (abstract class)
-2) You need to create methods corresponding to every ACTION defined in the white list for specific DOMAIN(Classname + Domain suffix).
+2) You need to create methods corresponding to every ACTION for a specific DOMAIN(Classname + Domain suffix).
 3) The action parameters from CLI will be injected in the same order inside the method parameters.

-The parameters values from CLI will be also "casted" according to the type hinting of the method parameters you define!
+The parameters values from CLI will be also "casted" according to the type hinting of the method parameters you define (please use only int, string, float...
+Array and Objects are not tested!
+I don't know what happens! :D)

-(it is not mandatory to type hint every parameter... but suggested to reduce security problems).
+Note: it is not mandatory to type hint every parameter... but suggested to reduce security problems.

-Optionally you can define the showHelp method that will show a "global" help for the domain by inspecting the class, its methods and parameters.

-The help method will be automatically called if parameters for the method are wrong.

 Now you can call your new command with